labsmrt/labsmrt.github.io/README.md

-# Teng lab
+# SMRT lab

-Teng Lab focuses on understanding how human beings understand speech and appreciate music.
+SMRT lab focuses on understanding how human beings understand speech and appreciate music.
-This is the source code that sets up the lab's static website on https://labtengxb.github.io/.
+This is the source code that sets up the lab's static website on https://labsmrt.github.io/.

 ## Overview